rakshitsoni02/Search-Github-Repository/README.md

-# GitHub Repository App ✨
+# Search Repository App ✨
 The app allows user to repositories from github, The app uses MVVM architecture pattern using 💯% kotlin approach 🤘
 the solution is focused to have production level quality and scalability